waughjai/wordpress-images/readme.txt

 The theme image & picture shortcodes load images from the current theme directory.

 The upload image & picture shortcodes load images from the uploads directory.

+The thumbnail shortcode loads a post's thumbnail.
+If the id attribute is given, it loads the thumbnail o' that ID.
+If no ID is given, it tries to supply the ID o' whatever the current post is ( whatever get_the_ID() gives ).
+Image attributes can be given through img-%attribute-name%.
+For example, to set the image's class, add img-class="%class%".

 The HTML & Theme classes have near the same interface: a mandatory source & optional arguments.
 For the shortcodes, this means a "src" attribute as well as any other valid HTML attributes; for the classes, it means a hash map as an optional 2nd argument.